MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

 ### -AssignedLabels
 The list of sensitivity label pairs (label ID, label name) associated with a Microsoft 365 group.
 Returned only on $select.
-To construct, please use Get-Help -Online and see NOTES section for ASSIGNEDLABELS properties and create a hash table.
+To construct, see NOTES section for ASSIGNEDLABELS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAssignedLabel[]